In LA for work? Travel tips, with pampering, from Kiehl's CEO

-NEW YORK (Reuters) - Los Angeles holds many charms for Kiehl’s USA president Chris Salgardo, who says it’s one of his favorite places to visit for business.
+NEW YORK, March 11 (Reuters) - Los Angeles holds many charms for Kiehl’s USA president Chris Salgardo, who says it’s one of his favorite places to visit for business.
 (Good thing, too - he flies there about twice a month as California is the skincare brand’s biggest market in the U.S. outside of New York.)

 “California was my home for so many years,” says Salgardo, who is based in New York City but grew up in Thousand Oaks, California.